melvinwi/EDWCI/README.md

 TODO!

-* support WITH statement
+* DONE! support WITH statement

-* support mulitple columns in transform "source"
+* DONE! support mulitple columns in transform "source"

-* newline in transform design broke process
+* DONE! newline in transform design broke process

-* force generate --force-generate
+* DONE! substitute [schema] with --schema name

-* save all generates to .sql
+* DONE! save all transform generates to .sql

-* add "drop procedure" prefix on transform

-* pass parameters into procedure --database --schema

-* remove truncate from transform, but execute truncate when testing
+* remove DELETE from transform, but execute truncate when testing

 * loading test data truncates leading zeros even if into varchar